 Special Limited Engagement Exhibition

-Don't miss nano, a special limited mini exhibition.
-This interactive exhibition engages family audiences in nanoscale science, engineering, and technology.
-Hands-on exhibits present the basics of nanoscience and engineering, introduce some real world applications, and explore the societal and ethical implications of this new technology.
+nano, a special limited mini-exhibition, engages families in nanoscale science, engineering and technology.
+Hands-on exhibits present the basics of nanoscience and engineering, introduce some real world applications and explore the societal and ethical implications of this new technology.

 nano was created by the Nanoscale Informal Science Education Network (NISE Network) with support from the National Science Foundation.